 STATION 3: 100 LICKS

 Remember the old Tootsie Roll Commercial . . .
-I never got to watch cartoons on Saturday mornings when I was little, but on the off-chance I snuck a show in, I remembered seeing the Tootsie Roll Pop Owl asking . . .”who many licks does it take . . .?”
+I never got to watch cartoons on Saturday mornings when I was little, but on the off-chance, I snuck a show in, I remembered seeing the Tootsie Roll Pop Owl asking . . .”how many licks does it take . . .?”

 Because we are working on Tens and Ones, my students would color a ones block for each lick.
 Then total up the tens and ones that it took.
 Just so you know . . .

-I was surprised that most of them actually did only lick the sucker.
+I was surprised that most of them did only lick the sucker.
 They were very serious about finding out the answer.
-You can grab the ‘How many Licks Will It Take’ printable at the end of this post.
+You can grab the ‘How Many Licks Will It Take’ printable at the end of this post.